 What is Scarcity?

 Scarcity (also known as paucity) is a phenomenon that goes beyond economics and is deeply rooted in human psychology.
-We can talk about what scarcity is if we talk about the limited nature of resources and the unlimited wants and needs that people are ruled by.
+We can talk about what scarcity in business is if we talk about the limited nature of resources and the unlimited wants and needs that people are ruled by.
 Of course, even if the roots aren’t economic, scarcity branches pretty well in this vast domain, and it generates a more or less simple economic conundrum: what does it take to fill the gap between limited, scarce resources and limitless human needs?

 In this situation, business leaders are required to make good decisions about how to allocate resources or efficiently advertise products and services so that in the first phase, at least the customer’s basic needs are satisfied, and in the second phase, as many needs as possible are to be tackled.
 The theory says that any type of resource that costs more than zero (nothing) to produce, deliver, or consume, can be called scarce, at least to some degree.
 This is the relative scarcity – but for real businesses, examples of scarcity matter more in practice, with real-life scarcity examples.

 So what is scarcity in a fully functioning society nowadays?
-Scarcity refers to the point when societies need to decide how to allocate scarce resources efficiently, so that the needs and wants of the majority of the population are met.
+Scarcity in business refers to the point when societies need to decide how to allocate scarce resources efficiently, so that the needs and wants of the majority of the population are met.
 What has the most effect on society is relative scarcity.

 Omniconvert Explore can be your friend in terms of experimentation.